universityofsussex-rc/Workshops/exercises/artemis/Exercise2/README.md

     - Outputs the jobnumber from the environment variable.

-    If you get stuck - check the other default templates for ideas.
+    If you get stuck - `/mnt/shared/public/workshops/HPC-Workshop/exercise2/templates/` contains more templates you can view.

+    And solutions are the same place but `solutions` instead of `templates`.

     Submit the job to check your results.